2026 Winter Weather Hub

 Waste Collection

 Bulky trash, trash, recycling, and yard trim/organics collections may be delayed or suspended due to road or weather-related conditions.
-Learn how your trash collection may shift.
+Check the status of your pickup.

 Clearing Sidewalks